Skip to content

 One of the most impressive features of modern systems is their ability to distinguish between harmless fun and a real crisis.
 The key is in analyzing movement patterns.
 Normal swimming involves large, rhythmic motions, while a person in distress often exhibits smaller, chaotic, and repetitive movements with their arms and legs.
 The system’s AI is trained to recognize these subtle but critical differences in body posture and motion.
 This advanced drowning detection technology can identify the unpredictable actions that signal panic, allowing it to alert lifeguards to a potential problem before it becomes a tragedy, while ignoring typical horseplay.

-How Wearable Systems Monitor Individual Swimmers
+How Wearables Monitor Each Individual Swimmer

 While camera systems provide a bird's-eye view of the entire swimming area, wearable systems offer a different, more personal layer of protection.
 These systems use small, lightweight devices that swimmers wear, typically on their head or wrist.
 Each device acts as a personal monitor, tracking the status of an individual swimmer and communicating that information back to a central hub.
 This approach provides precise data on every person in the water, creating a detailed safety net that complements the watchful eyes of lifeguards.